-Future room reservations can be made online, however we are not taking reservations for January or February.
+Future vineyard view room reservations can be made online, however we are not taking reservations for stays earlier than 17th May.
 Please email firstname.lastname@example.org to make a reservation using an existing voucher.

-Bookings can easily be moved or refunded if Covid restrictions prohibit your stay.
-Please email if you wish to discuss a booking.
+Reservations can easily be moved or refunded if Covid restrictions prohibit your stay.
+Please email if you wish to discuss an existing booking.

-The Cellar Door shop is also closed.
+The Cellar Door shop is open Monday to Friday 11am to 3pm.
 We will contact Click and Collect customers to arrange collection

-Telephones are currently unmanned.
-Please email your enquiry to email@example.com and we will get back to you within a couple of days.
+Telephones are manned Monday to Friday 11am to 3pm.
+Please email enquiries to email@example.com and we will get back to you within a couple of days.

 Thank you for your continued support.

 We stayed for the weekend and we loved it!
 What a perfect place to get away from London.
 It is remote and quiet.
 The accommodation is literally in the vineyard.
 There is a restaurant which offers great, fresh, locally produced food, it is very tasty!
 We, of course, tasted the ? and we loved it.
 Maybe we were a little tipsy by the end of the weekend ?.
 I highly recommend.

 Took my other half here in February for his birthday.
 We stayed in one of the lodges, which was so peaceful, lovely room and bathroom.
 We did the wine tour too, which was great!
 Super restaurant too, enjoyed a delicious meal.
 Could not fault a thing, thoroughly enjoyed our stay and will return!
 Thank you to all the helpful and friendly staff for making our stay a most enjoyable and relaxing one. ?